Grant Williams (actor)

-John Joseph Williams (August 18, 1931 – July 28, 1985), known as Grant Williams, was an American film, theater, and television actor.
+Grant Williams (born John Joseph Williams; August 18, 1931 – July 28, 1985) was an American film, theater, and television actor.
 He is best remembered for his portrayal of Scott Carey in the science fiction film The Incredible Shrinking Man (1957), and for his starring role as Greg MacKenzie on Hawaiian Eye from 1960 through 1963.

 Early life

-Born in New York City, his parents were Thomas Williams, originally from Scotland, and Helen Tewes Williams.
-Williams had one younger brother.
-Williams began acting in summer stock as a child.

-Military service
+Williams told United Press correspondent Ron Burton: "I've actually been a professional actor since the age of 12".